 Who We Are

 The Connective Paths Foundation (CPF) is a nonprofit, non-stock, non-governmental organisation registered in the Netherlands.
-We aim to practice participatory grantmaking, and share the power with our partners working closest to the communities.
+We aim to practice participatory grantmaking, and share the power with our partners in the Philippines working closest to the communities.

 Our Vision: An international development sector wherein NGOs, CBOs and communities from the global south have access to more equitable grant partnerships that support community-led change; and they also have greater freedom and capacity to choose their development partners.

-Our Mission: To facilitate the use of international development assistance for community-led change that increases aid effectiveness, is rooted in listening and learning, and shifts the power and decision-making to the communities in the global south.
-We have 2 main objectives:
+Our Mission: To support effective development programmes that are rooted in listening and learning, and shares the power and decision-making to the communities in the global south.
+We do this through:

 Project management, financial management and increasing organisation effectiveness